harripd/H2MMpythonlib/docs/source/SimTutorial.rst

 Simulating from Components
 --------------------------

-It is also possible to simualte first **states**, and then with a separate function, simulate the times.
+It is also possible to simulate first **states**, and then with a separate function, simulate the times.
 If you only want the state path, you can just do the first step, and then save the memory, computational time, and code complexity, or maybe you already have the state path, so just to the second half.

 This is done with the :func:`sim_sparsestatepath` and :func:`sim_phtraj_from_state` functions.